falconmick/tdd-demo/slides.md

 extract a testable interface.
 Of which this adapter is an example of such.

 What I have done here is gone into the implementation of the Logger extensions and stolen this definition, of which I am now going to expose under teh ILog interface.
-Typically when writing these style adapters it is because the SDK we are attempting to use has given us a concrete type back as such as a class, in those cases the name wouldn't change at all, we would simply append the I character to denote that it is an interface, and then the implementation as here would append the Adapter word.

 {click}